cyberhunters/Malware-Detection-Using-Machine-Learning/README.md

 After downloading the required dataset, following is the sequence of files that will lead to resuts.

-1. Creating hybrid dataset
+1. "Creating hybrid dataset"

-2. Min-max normalization(hybrid dataset)
+2. "Min-max normalization(hybrid dataset)"

-3. ANN-Results
+3. "ANN-Results"

 The project was done under the guidance of Dr. Asifullah Khan, DCIS, PIEAS.